sikelos13/moviesfinderts/README.md

 ## How it Works

 Run the app with `npm run start` .
-The server listens to :8000 port and frontend at :3000
+The server listens to :8000 port and frontend at :3000.
+For storing data we are using a in-memory MongoDB that you can connect with mongodb://localhost:27017/movieFinder

 ### `npm test`